chanithacri/pasword_haker-for-educational-use-only/README.md

-# pasword_haker
+# password_hacker
 ## Note:
-This is not a rial pasword haker but one which i criated to hake the sever which i criated by uorself.
-The server code is given aswell.
+This is not a real password hacker but one which I created to hake the sever which I created by yourself.
+The server code is given as well.
-# The repo also contains some of my sucsefull project.
+# The repo also contains some of my successful projects.